FTP Methodologies: Single Pool vs. Matched Maturity

 Single Pool Advantages:

-3. Simple: Easy to calculate and explain
+3. Simple: Easy to calculate and update.
+Transparent formula

-4. Fair: No business line subsidizes another
+4. Fair: No business line subsidizes another via allocation assumptions

 Single Pool Disadvantages: